condense9/hark-lang/README.md

 ## Is Hark for me?

 Hark *is* for you if:
+- Your data is in AWS
 - You use Python for processing data, or writing business process workflows.
-- You want an alternative to AWS Step Functions.
-- You don't want to to deploy and manage a task platform (Airflow, Celery, etc).
+- You don't want to deploy and manage a task platform (Airflow, Celery, etc).

 **Data in**: You can invoke Hark like any Lambda function (AWS cli, S3 trigger, API gateway, etc).